 • Discover Relevant Keywords: Uncover hidden keywords that align with your target audience and business goals.

-• Analyze Keyword Competition: Assess the competitiveness of your chosen keywords to optimize your bidding strategies.
+• Analyse Keyword Competition: Assess the competitiveness of your chosen keywords to optimise your bidding strategies.

-• Estimate Search Volume: Gain insights into the search volume for potential keywords to prioritize high-performing ones.
+• Estimate Search Volume: Gain insights into the search volume for potential keywords to prioritise high-performing ones.

 • Identify Negative Keywords: Exclude irrelevant keywords to prevent ad spending on irrelevant searches.